mpalash/aliakbarmehta/content/ec-h-o-effects-conversations-with-war-and-environment.md

 Conversation #2: **Transformative Potential in War and Environmental Crisis**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/1lNv86FSogM?si=lhV6k8mGvC-qCpUO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+25 April 2024 at 12:00 EDT / 17:00 CET (online)

+“Resilience Narratives: Facing Societal Challenges” is the second online conversation in our series Ec(h)o Effect: Conversations on War & Environment, curated and moderated by Ines Montalvao, Program Director at Artists with Evidence with featured speakers Ali Akbar Mehta & Colin Greer.
+In this session they are joined by esteemed guests **Alnoor Ladha** and **Lynn Murphy**.

+In this session, we delve into the pressing question of democratic decolonization under threat from the over-militarization of responses to war and the movement of peoples facing war and climate crises.
+Alnoor Ladha's work at the intersection of political organizing, systems thinking, structural change, and narrative journalism offers invaluable insights.
+Lynn Murphy, co-founder of Transition Resource Circle (TRC) along with Ladha, brings her expertise and enriches our exploration of coping strategies amidst environmental devastation and warfare, and a critical perspective on the role of philanthropy in addressing societal challenges.

 Conversation #3: **Artistic Narratives of Environmental Consequences in Warfare**

 Conversation #4: **Art+Science as a Catalyst for Change**